 - Groups And Guilds.

-Let’s get some truth out ahead of time: the developer for this title did send me a key (unrequested) when I contacted about any type of press kit/images for this posting.
-And I have not yet tried/installed the game to check it out.
-With the backlog of titles that I need to sort through, I honestly haven’t made it a priority for a few reasons.
-It’s very much in the vein of Remnants, Deadside and others- very akin to Rust/SCUM/DayZ.
-You kinda end up wondering what the motivation is to play games that are mechanically & graphically steps behind the larger titles, when they aren’t really doing anything to be different/shake things up.
+The developer for this title sent me a key (unrequested) when I contacted about a press kit or images for this website.
+With the backlog of titles that I need to sort through, I honestly haven’t made it a priority to try out for a few reasons.
+It’s very much in the vein of Remnants, Deadside, Vein, and others- very akin to Rust/SCUM/DayZ.
+You end up wondering what the motivation is to play games that are mechanically & graphically lagging behind the larger titles, when they aren’t really doing anything to be different/shake things up.

 Much of Afterinfection, from viewing videos and images in their Discord, showcases how it’s mainly just the Survival Game Kit V2 from Unreal Marketplace come to life and given a new name…and zombies.
 Hands down nothing wrong with purchasing assets to be placeholders, but after a few months of observing the Discord/Game videos/game updates -since release in Feb of 2022- I’ve yet to see much to change that initial observation.

 Until I take the time to poke at the game myself, I’ll leave you with the prevailing viewpoint laid out on the Steam reviews and YouTube videos.
-If you don’t mind some bugs and glitches or early access titles with medium or mediocre content, give it a shot.
-If you like the idea of Rust and DayZ but your PvP skills are shit or you like to avoid crowded servers, the small player base for the game may help you find an edge.
-You can easily find some current recorded game footage on YouTube to see if the overall look of the title appeals to you.
+If you don’t mind some bugs and glitches or early access titles with medium or mediocre content, give it a shot but keep it under the two hour mark for an easy return.
+You can easily find some current game footage on YouTube to see if the overall look of the title appeals to you.

-At the end of the day it’s under $10 bucks so you may not have much to lose- and your support can help the developer (hopefully) polish this into something new down the line.
+At the end of the day it’s under $10 bucks so you may not have much to lose.
+I'll give it a neutral rating on my end.